-22.2 Resistive Output Type Sender System (Float type, most common)
+19.2 Resistive Output Type Sender System (Float type, most common)

 Locate the wires that run between the existing ships fuel gauges and the senders and disconnect them.
 For tanks that have more than one sender, the wiring between the senders must be retained.
 Make sure the senders do not have voltage on them before connecting to the EDM.
 Connect the EDM to the senders using the wire pairs coming from the signal conditioner as shown below.
 Note that one pair is for MAIN and the other is for AUX.
-Connect the 'SIG' wire to the senders signal terminal (typically the center stud) and the 'GND' wire to the closest ground terminal near or on that sender.
+Connect the 'SIG' wire to the senders signal terminal (typically the center stud) and the 'GND' wire to the ground terminal on the sender.
 See illustration on following page.